Taice/sudoku-gui/README.md

 ## how to run
 `make run` inside the git directory
+OR
+`make check` if you want the program to stop you from entering the wrong number

 ## how to use
 v - visual mode, press number after selecting an area - all selected nodes get that number added as a node <br>